Heaps are a useful data structure with applications to sorting and priority queues.

 Min-priority queues will be very important in graph algorithms we cover later in the semester: efficient implementations of EXTRACT-MIN and DECREASE-KEY will be especially important.

-In the array representation, MAXIMUM is trival to implement in O(1) by returning the first item of the array.
+In the array representation, MAXIMUM is trival to implement in O(1) by returning the first element of the array.
 However, if we EXTRACT-MAX we need to restore the heap property afterwards.

-HEAP-EXTRACT-MAX takes the root out, replaces it with the last item in the heap (stop and think: why this item?), and then uses MAX-HEAPIFY to propagate that item (which probably has a small key) down to its proper place:
+HEAP-EXTRACT-MAX takes the root out, replaces it with the last element in the heap (stop and think: why this element?), and then uses MAX-HEAPIFY to propagate that element (which probably has a small key) down to its proper place:

 HEAP-EXTRACT-MAX is O(lg n) since there is only constant work added to the O(lg n) MAX-HEAPIFY.

-An increase to the key may require propagating the item up the tree (the opposite direction as compared to MAX-HEAPIFY):
+An increase to the key may require propagating the element up the tree (the opposite direction as compared to MAX-HEAPIFY):

 This propagation follows the "Peter Principle": the claim that persons in a hierarchical organization are promoted through the ranks of management until they reach their level of incompetency!!!

-When inserting, we are going to have to make the heap bigger, so let's add the item at the end and propagate it up to where it belongs.
+When inserting, we are going to have to make the heap bigger, so let's add the element at the end and propagate it up to where it belongs.

 HEAP-INCREASE-KEY already has the code for this propagation, so if we set the key to the smallest possible value and then try to increase it with HEAP-INCREASE-KEY, it will end up in the right place: